|

 intergradations among others.
 Most corals are colonies of thousands of polyps

 (clones) which form the familiar "coral head".
-The exceptions are the Oval
+Exceptions

-Cup and Mushroom Corals, which are generally single animals.
+which are typically a single animal.
 Corals receive their

 distinctive colors from algae cells called zooxanthellae embedded within the animals'